oracle-livelabs/database/heatwave-lakehouse-cdp/insights/insights.md

 In this section, you will:

-- Build and Deploy a custom ML model on Compute VM to evaluate the device failure probablity.
+- Build and Deploy a custom ML model on Compute VM to evaluate the device failure probability.

 ### Prerequisites

 - All previous sections have been successfully completed.

+##
 ## Task 1: Open the port

 1. Login to your same compute machine as opc, which we created earlier:

       ```
       <copy> sudo firewall-cmd --zone=public --add-port=5000/tcp --permanent </copy>
       ```